bento-platform/takuan/README.md

 ## Starting a standalone TDS

-Start the TDS server with a database for testing by running the following command.
+Start the TDS server with a local PostgreSQL database for testing by running the following command.
 ```bash
 # start
 docker compose up --build -d